ungtq0805/JCART/README.md

 My email: ungtq0805@gmail.com

 Maintenance contents:
+- Connect with Postgres DB
 - Make a sequence and add it into entities
 - Add waiting windows for processing
 - Create my_account page and change password for user
+- Login with UserName